luyikk/RussianFishing4Reverse/README.md

 1: When you visit the store, press F1 anywhere on the current map to open the store directly
 2: Simplified hand and sea fishing

-This is the first version, and more functions will be updated in succession 报错
+This is the first version, and more functions will be updated in succession
-双语对